kubedb/website/content/docs/platform/v2026.7.10/api/marketplace/webhook-service.md

 claimable check and version endpoint are **public**.
-The three notification endpoints are authenticated by the **webhook itself** — by verifying the payload and either the source IP range (AWS) or a per-installer `secret` query parameter (Azure / GCP) — not by ACE token/session security.
+The three notification endpoints are authenticated by the **webhook itself** — by verifying the payload and either the source IP range (AWS) or a per-installer `secret` query parameter (Azure / GCP) — not by KubeDB Platform token/session security.

 > **Availability on this platform.** The `/marketplace/api/v1/*` root is **not
 > served** on the reference deployment (`appscode`, a standard non-marketplace